MALTS: Matching After Learning to Stretch

 \subsection{Limited Overlap and Performance}

-We performed experiments on the overlap by changing the variance of the noise term $\epsilon_t$ in the treatment assignment equation of the DGP and measured CATE estimation error for MALTS for each of the scenarios.
-A lower variance leads to small overlap, i.e., large standardized difference of means, whereas large variance means small standardized difference of means and high overlap.
-Figure~\ref{fig:overlap}(a) shows the performance of MALTS in predicting CATEs for 500 units in 2 dimensions generated with different levels of overlap (represented as standardized difference of means).
-Figure~\ref{fig:overlap}(b) shows four datasets generated with different level of overlap between the treated and control groups.
-MALTS performs reasonably well even under limited overlap.
-As expected, performance deteriorates as overlap decreases.
+We use the DGP described in Section~\ref{dgp1} with 2 relevant continuous covariates and no irrelevant covariates for the limited overlap experiments.
+Further, we set the parameters of the DGP as follows: $\mu = 1$, $\Sigma = 1.5$, $\phi=0.5$, and $c = 2$.
+We performed experiments on the overlap by changing the standard deviation of the noise term $\epsilon_{\textrm{treat}}$ from $0.001$ to $100$ in the treatment assignment equation of the DGP and measured CATE estimation error for MALTS in comparison with other methods for each of the scenarios.
+A lower variance leads to small overlap, i.e., large standardized difference of means, whereas large variance creates small standardized difference of means and high overlap.
+Figure~\ref{fig:overlap_r} shows the relationship of $\epsilon_{\textrm{treat}}$ and standardized difference of means between the covariate set of treated and control units.
+Figure~\ref{fig:overlap} shows the performance of MALTS in comparison with other methods in predicting CATEs for multiple dataset sizes -- $n\in\{500,2000, 4000\}$ -- with $p=20$, and different levels of overlap.
+MALTS' performance is largely insensitive to limited overlap, however, the performance deteriorates if the control and the treated units are very different.
+The primary reason for MALTS deterioration of performance under almost no-overlap compared to BART is because matching methods like MALTS can be conceptualized as \textit{interpolation}, unlike regression approaches that explicitly models the potential outcomes' surfaces, which is closer to \textit{extrapolation}.